mcorino/firm/USAGE.md

 The `#property` method is also aliased as `#properties` and `#contains` for syntactical convenience.

+#### Serializing without property definitions

+It is not mandatory to define properties for a serializable class.
+In case object existence is all the state that is required (or such object's state needs to be freshly initialized when restored) including the mixin module is all that is needed.
+This will than result in an '_empty_' serialized instance of the particular class that will simply be recreated when deserialized.

+Another situation where it might not be needed to define properties is in the case of a derived class that does not define any additional state but only additional functionality.

 ### Excluding a base property

 In some cases a derived class may need to suppress serialization of a property of it's base class because the